OlGe404/win-11-unattended/README.md

 # 💡 How to
 A generic template for the autounattend.xml file was generated with the help of [schneegans.de](https://schneegans.de/windows/unattend-generator/) and checked in as [autounattend_template.xml](autounattend_template.xml).

 Some values in the template are provided as placeholders.
-To use the template, create a file named ``autounattend.xml``, copy the templates content into it and replace all placeholders with the actual value for your Windows 11 installation.
+To use the template, create a file named ``autounattend.xml``, copy the templates content into it and fill out all placeholders with their actual value for your Windows 11 installation.

 Next, copy the ``autounattend.xml`` file inside the root folder of your windows installation media drive and you are ready to go (see image_1).